Installation

 Container Technologies

-XCP-D is ideally run via a Docker or Singularity container.
+XCP-D is ideally run via a Docker or Apptainer container.
 If you are running XCP-D locally, we suggest Docker.
-However, for security reasons, many HPCs do not allow Docker containers, but do allow Singularity containers.
+However, for security reasons, many HPCs do not allow Docker containers, but do allow Apptainer containers.
 The improved security for multi-tenant systems comes at the price of some limitations and extra steps necessary for execution.

 Docker Installation